bombs-kim/visual_b/README.md

 About this project
 -------------------
-This project is based on the programming language theory class COSE212, Fall 2015 by Hakjoo Oh.
+This project is based on the Programming Language Theory class COSE212, Fall 2015 by Professor Hakjoo Oh.
 I implemented a programming language called B with Ocaml in that class.
 B language is a small subset of C, which is why it was named so.
 But, it has a bit of Ocaml's tidy tastes, too.
 You can find the language's formal syntax and semantics in class_project.pdf file.
-After taking compiler's class in the previous semester, I decided to recap what I learned in the PL class and complete my understanding of programming language intepretation in a formal and abstract way.
-In this project, I aim to visualize full exeuction paths of programs written in B, as well as interpreting(or executing) them.
+After taking compiler's class in the previous semester, I decided to recap what I learned in the PL class and complete my understanding of programming language interpretation in a formal and abstract way.
+In this project, I aim to visualize full execution paths of programs written in B, as well as interpreting(or executing) them.
 <br/>
 <br/>

 Lexer and Parser
 -----------------
-The lexer and and parser for the B language were adopted from the PL class and moderetly modified.
-Implemation was done by ocamllex and ocamalyacc, which are speciailzed tools desigend for lexing and parsing.
+The lexer and parser for the B language were adopted from the PL class and moderetly modified.
+Implementation was done by ocamllex and ocamalyacc, which are specialized tools designed for lexing and parsing.
 Running the program `run` prints parsed tree in valid JSON format to the standard output.
 This will be the input for the visualizer, later.

 ### Compilation and printing parsed tree
 1. make